supplychainproject/supplychainproject.github.io/README.md

 ## Supply Chain

-A supply chain is a sequence of links in which _producers_ provide items (_artifacts_), and information (_bills of materials_) and _consumers_ use bills of materials to receive artifacts and _verify_ against _policies_.
+A supply chain is a sequence of links in which _producers_ provide items (_artifacts_), and information (_bills of materials_) and _consumers_ use bills of materials to receive and _verify_ artifacts against _policies_.

 ![Supply Chain Project Concepts](SupplyChainProjectConcepts.png)

-## Artifacts and Metadata
+## Artifacts
-The items produced and consumed in a supply chain are known as artifacts.
-Artifacts include physical goods, digital goods and certifications.
-Artifacts are items passed from producers to consumers along the supply chain.
-Examples include the following:
+Artifacts are items produced and consumed in a supply chain including physical goods, digital goods and certifications:

 * Digital goods, e.g. software
 * Physical goods, e.g. hardware and devices
 * Certifications, e.g. documents that attest to attributes (reliability, integrity, authenticity, security, license, etc.) of other artifacts.

-## Metadata
+## Bills of Materials
-The Supply Chain Project allows verifying items including physical goods, digital goods and certifications as follows:
+Bills of Materials provide information that allows artifacts to be verified and managed.

 * Identity - the name, producer, version, and unique identifier for an item.
 * Relationships - relationships and dependencies between an item and other items.